We dog photographers have a bagful of tricks and techniques that we often use to make your images look more interesting.

 I just love the gritty texture of the local basalt rock, a product of lava flows from a million years ago.
 (History geek alert!)

-There’s lots of ways to add texture, not just rocks.
+There’s lots of ways to add texture to dog portraits, not just rocks.

 This is a recent favorite from a pre-Christmas session.
 Nellie’s pawrents, Rachel and Scott, got a lovely metal print done of this.
 They adored this image because “it’s exactly the way she looks at us.”